RiccardoMurgia/Timer/README.md

 # Timer

-A simple Digital clock with different formats type for time and date; implemented with Qt.
+A simple Digital clock with different formats type for time and date implemented with Qt.
 This application offers also a timer.